-Premium travel credit cards like the Chase Sapphire Reserve® and Platinum Card® from American Express have plenty of travel perks.
-These highly sought after cards command a high annual fee of $550, as a result (See Rates & Fees for the Amex Platinum).
+Premium travel credit cards like the Chase Sapphire Reserve® and The Platinum Card® from American Express have plenty of travel perks.
+These highly sought-after cards command a high annual fee of $550 (for the Reserve) and $695 (for the Platinum Card; See Rates & Fees for the Amex Platinum).
 But many frequent travelers are wondering if paying annual fees on premium credit cards is still worth it.

 Is Paying Annual Fees On Credit Cards During the Coronavirus Pandemic Worth It?